NickBwalley/EinsteinsRiddle/README.md

 13. the german smokes prince
 14. the norwegian lives next to the blue house
 15. the man who smokes blend has a neighbor who drinks water

+## Learn more with a Quick Demo: https://www.brainzilla.com/logic/zebra/einsteins-riddle/